nablarch/nablarch-document/en/migration/index.rst

 ``javax`` descriptions often appear in ``import`` statements in Java source code.
 With the modifications made so far, Java EE dependencies have been removed and replaced with Jakarta EE dependencies, so ``import`` in the ``javax`` namespace causes compilation errors.
+Therefore, first check where the compilation error occurs and change to ``jakarta`` namespace.

 However, ``javax`` appears not only in ``import`` statements, but also in places where compilation errors do not occur.
 For example, the key ``javax.servlet.forward.request_uri`` for obtaining the request URI before forwarding in Java Servlet is specified as a character string, so a compilation error does not occur (This key should be changed to ``jakarta.servlet.forward.request_uri`` for Jakarta Servlet).